 Without proper mitigation measures and continual environmental management, most of the identified impacts may potentially become cumulative, affecting areas outside of their originally identified zone of impact.
-The potential cumulative impacts have been identified, evaluated, and mitigation measures suggested which will be updated during the detailed EIA phase level of investigation.
+The potential cumulative impacts have been identified, evaluated, and mitigation measures suggested and have been updated during this EIA phase.
 When considering cumulative impacts, it is vitally important to bear in mind the scale at which different impacts occur.
 There is potential for a cumulative effect at a broad scale, as well as finer scale effects occurring in the area surrounding the activity.
 The main impacts which have a cumulative effect on a regional scale are related to the transportation vectors that they act upon.
 At a finer scale, there are also impacts that have the potential to result in a cumulative effect, although due to the smaller scale at which these operate, the significance of the cumulative impact is lower in the broader context.